YZhang469/UPenn-RRMSTLM/README.md

-## Reproducible R code for "Dynamic Risk Assessment by Landmark Modeling of the Restricted Residual Mean Survival Time"
+## Reproducible Code for "Dynamic Risk Assessment by Landmark Modeling of the Restricted Residual Mean Survival Time"

 Authors: Y. Zhang and D. E. Schaubel